 Also, for those who own the newest MacBook Pro with the beautiful touch bar, you’ll be giving up easy access to Apple’s latest innovation if you choose to purchase an external keyboard.

-So, as you see: it’s not always a good (nor bad) idea to buy an external keyboard for your MacBook, all depending on your goals and preferences.
+So, as you see: it’s not always a good (nor bad) idea to buy an external keyboard, all depending on your goals and preferences.
 If you’ve decided to purchase one, make sure you also learn the following criteria.

 Please note that all the products listed below are chosen based on the guidelines above and our personal preferences.
-They are not in any particular order and offer their own advantages and disadvantages.
+They are not in any particular order.

 Made by Apple for Apple, the magic keyboard is the best option if you’re a pure Apple fan who decides to go all the “Apple” way to your setup.
 It’s a clean membrane keyboard that comes in silver and white that will flawlessly match your MacBook Pro.